Frequently Asked Questions

 Q: When is grade 9 Orientation Day?

-A: Grade 9 orientation is always held from 9 – 12:30 sometime during the week before classes begin in September.
+A: Grade 9 orientation is always held from 9 – 12:30 sometime during the week before classes begin in late August or early September.

 Q: Can my son or daughter carry a backpack to class?

 A: No backpacks are allowed in class, they should be left in lockers along with any important or expensive personal items.
 Purses ARE allowed to be carried.
 For additional school rules click on the “School” tab in the tool bar at the top of this site and scroll down to “Policies.”